python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/026_Sample_Rates_RealisticData.md

 </pre>
 </details>

-# Sample rates: Realistic Data
+# Sample rates: Realistic data

 We've seen how to create a square wave using the Vector Source.
 Now, let's simulate a more interesting signal.